GVR Report cover U.S. Menopause Market Size, Share & Trends Report

 Market Concentration & Characteristics

-The market growth stage is high, and the pace of growth is accelerating in the U.S., with new products and treatments developed to help ease the symptoms of menopause.
-These innovations include the development of hormone therapies, non-hormonal therapies, and alternative therapies such as acupuncture and herbal supplements.
-In addition, there has been a growing focus on personalized medicine, with treatments tailored to each patient's individual needs.
+Innovations include the growing focus on personalized medicine, with treatments tailored to each patient's individual needs.
 For instance, in December 2023, Evernow and Talkspace partnered to support women in perimenopause, menopause, and beyond with mental health services and resources.
-This partnership aims to provide personalized care and convenient access to help women navigate mental health challenges during the menopause stage.
-Talkspace's self-guided therapy app offers more than 400 sessions covering a broad spectrum of topics, including content relevant to women going through menopause or perimenopause.
+This partnership aims to provide personalized care and convenient access to assist women navigate mental health challenges during the menopause stage.
+Talkspace's self-guided therapy app offers more than 400 sessions covering a broad spectrum of topics, including content relevant to women going through these health issues.

-The dietary supplements segment dominated the market with a revenue share of more than 94.2% in 2023 and is expected to grow at the fastest CAGR of 4.97% during the forecast period.
+The dietary supplements segment dominated the market with a revenue share of 94.34% in 2024 and is expected to grow at the fastest CAGR during the forecast period.
 The growth of this segment is attributable to the increasing awareness of natural treatments, availability of a vast array of dietary supplements, and affordability compared to pharma products.
 Moreover, dietary supplements are widely available in pharmacies, grocery stores, and online retailers, making them easily accessible to consumers.
 One of the most significant trends is the increasing availability of non-hormonal treatment options for menopause symptoms.
 Many women are hesitant to use hormone replacement therapy (HRT) drugs due to concerns about side effects and long-term health risks.
 They are instead turning to alternative treatments such as herbal supplements, acupuncture, and cognitive-behavioral therapy.

 • Pfizer Inc.